Updated: Oct 7, 2020

 As it lies a little further south than what might be considered more “traditional” Caribbean destinations, the island tends to avoid too much disruption from the fraught hurricane season.
-A fact which means it might also soon become your family favourite for sunny winter escapes and romantic celebrations!
+A fact which means it might also soon become your family favorite for sunny winter escapes and romantic celebrations!

 September is the slowest month for travel in the Caribbean

 Fair weather at home, kids returning to school, the line-up of Thanksgiving celebrations and the subsequent build-up toward Christmas are just around the corner.
 Not to mention, unfortunately, that the peak of the hurricane season falls mid-September… all of which contribute to a diminished passenger count at this time of year.

 But just like Machu Picchu closes for maintenance during the rainy month (locally) of February, many properties in St Lucia take advantage of the quiet to perform upgrades and to make their considerations for seasonal availability!